-An engaging backroad experience coupled with quiet motorway cruising make the Vauxhall Insignia Grand Sport an impressively well rounded car
+An engaging backroad experience coupled with quiet motorway cruising make the Vauxhall Insignia an impressively well rounded car

-While SUV sales may be escalating, such cars sit far higher off the road than the Vauxhall Insignia Grand Sport.
+While SUV sales may be escalating, such cars sit far higher off the road than the Vauxhall Insignia.
 That means their manufacturers must counter the body lean brought about by a higher centre of gravity, and this tends to be done by fitting stiffer suspension.
 This, in turn, often leads to an unforgiving experience over potholes, drain covers and other such impediments.

 The Insignia doesn’t have this problem, as it’s a low car, meaning the suspension doesn’t have to cope with much body lean – although it’ll display a little if you really throw it around corners.
 The net result is it’s excellent at absorbing imperfections in the road and also gives the Insignia an impressive amount of grip.
 There’s also good feel through the steering wheel and – crucially, given the mileage Insignia owners are likely to cover – it’s an excellent motorway companion, offering a near-silent cruising experience in terms of wind, road and engine noise.
 The Insignia’s manual gearbox isn’t as smooth as the Ford Mondeo’s, but at least it’s satisfyingly chunky to use.

 The sense of driver engagement absent from the old Insignia is most certainly present in this new car.
-Like the smaller Vauxhall Astra, the Insignia is enjoyable to drive without being thrilling, and rivals like the Skoda Superb have a sharper feel.
+Like the smaller Vauxhall Astra, the Insignia is enjoyable to drive without being thrilling, and rivals like the Mazda6 have a sharper feel.

-It’s worth remembering, though, that the tall sixth gear has been designed to reduce engine revs when cruising at high speeds – helping to reduce fuel consumption as well as lessening engine noise.
+The tall sixth gear in the manual box has been designed to reduce engine revs when cruising at high speeds – helping to reduce fuel consumption as well as lessening engine noise.
 It’s not a gear for acceleration, though: overtaking slower traffic often requires dropping to fifth or fourth.

-If you (or your fleet manager) can stretch to it, the 168bhp 2.0-litre diesel sits almost at the top of the engine range.
-This is only available in mid-spec SRi trim and above and costs around £1,000 more than an equivalent Insignia with the smaller diesel engine.
-When mated to a six-speed manual gearbox, it has an 8.4-second 0-62mph time and with its strong reserves of power it leads to effortless overtaking and is bound to appeal to those who spend a lot of time on the motorway.
+If you (or your fleet manager) can stretch to it, the 172bhp 2.0-litre diesel sits almost at the top of the engine range.
+This is only available in GS Line trim, but doesn’t cost much more than an equivalent Insignia with the smaller diesel engine.
+When mated to a six-speed manual gearbox, it has an 8.2-second 0-62mph time and with its strong reserves of power it leads to effortless overtaking and is bound to appeal to those who spend a lot of time on the motorway.
 Go for the eight-speed automatic, and the 0-62mph dash takes a fraction longer at 8.4 seconds.